MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

 ---
 # mv-apply operator

-The mv-apply operator expands each record in its input table into a sub-table, applies a sub-query to each sub-table, and returns the union of the results of all sub-queries.
+The `mv-apply` operator expands each record in its input table into a subtable, applies a subquery to each subtable, and returns the union of the results of all subqueries.

 For example, assume a table `T` has a column `Metric` of type `dynamic` whose values are arrays of `real` numbers.
 The following query will locate the